apostrophecms/apostrophe-review-and-deploy/README.md

 **From this point on, users may not make any modifications to the live version of the content for this locale.** Draft content may still be edited, but commits and operations such as movement in the page tree are **blocked for the duration of the review.** This ensures that a document cannot be modified between the time of its approval and the time the rest of the content is fully approved and deployed.

-**Once the review is in progress, an "Under Review" message will appear for everyone with editing privileges for the content.** In addition, users with permission to contribute to the review will see buttons to approve or reject the documents visible on the page.
+**Once the review is in progress, admins will see "Approve" and "Reject" buttons for review purposes when viewing pages in live mode.**

-As a compromise between strictness and productivity, approving a page approves all of the content both on that page and on any related documents, such as images, whose content is directly visible on it via widgets.
+Since the purpose of the review is to check how documents appear "in context" on a page,  approving a page approves all of the content both on that page and on any related documents, such as images, whose content is directly visible on it via widgets.

-As users approve documents, they will automatically progress through the site.
+As admins approve documents, they will automatically progress through the site.
 The review process begins with pages, then cycles through pieces not already approved.
 For instance, older blog articles not currently appearing on page one of your site's blog will not be implicitly approved with the page, so they will be reviewed individually.

 **Review progresses through piece types in the order they were configured, with two exceptions: images, files and the global doc are reviewed last.** To change this order, use the following option: